 Step 2 – Building Google Ad Campaigns For Your MSP

 One of the first things I focus on now for a new MSP campaign is Google Ads, formerly known as Google Adwords.
-With Google Ads, you can start presenting ads to the right people, in the right demographic, at the right times.
+With Google Ads for MSPs, you can start presenting ads to the right people, in the right demographic, at the right times.
 You can do this quickly to start generating leads before your content marketing, your SEO, and your other longer-term online marketing strategies kick in.

 As I read the MSP Reddit forums and other MSP focused forums, I notice that a lot of people are trying Google Adwords and abandoning it because of a lack of results.
 I totally get it.
 It gets depressing to spend money and not see results.
 You can lose your shirt running Google Ads if you’re not careful because Google Adwords Express and other default settings are calculated to get you to spend money and target very broad, non-conversion friendly keywords.